ZackAel/beginners-python/README.md

 This course was written and initially taught by [Tim Hargreaves](https://www.linkedin.com/in/tim-hargreaves/).

-The current course coordinator is [Kasia Kobalczyk](https://www.linkedin.com/in/katarzyna-kobalczyk/).
+The current course coordinator is [Dodzia Daraz](https://www.linkedin.com/in/dominika-daraż-b13335162/).

 Our current subject ambassadors are:
 - Biochemistry: [Omar Abdul-Aziz]()